Previous topic

 BufferImageStim

-The class returns a screen-shot, i.e., a single collage image composed of static elements, ones that you want to treat as effectively a single stimulus.
+The screen-shot is a single collage image composed of static elements that you can treat as being a single stimulus.
 The screen-shot can be of the visible screen (front buffer) or hidden (back buffer).

 BufferImageStim aims to provide fast rendering, while still allowing dynamic orientation, position, and opacity.
-Its fast to draw but slow to init: ~75ms for a 1024 x 512 capture; init time is proportional to image size (as for PatchStim).
-There is no support for dynamic depth or color.
+It’s fast to draw but slower to init (same as an ImageStim).

 You specify the part of the screen to capture (in norm units), and optionally the stimuli themselves (as a list of items to be drawn).
 You get a screenshot of those pixels.
 If your OpenGL does not support arbitrary sizes, the image will be larger, using square powers of two if needed, with the excess image being invisible (using alpha).
 The aim is to preserve the buffer contents as rendered.